 Valle de los Ingenios

-One of the most beautiful beaches in the island, Ancón is bathed by the Caribbean Sea waters.
+One of the most beautiful beaches in the island, Ancón is bathed by the Caribbean Sea waters just 15 km from the city.
 Its sea bottoms keep Gorgonians, sea fans, black corals, loofas and small tropical fishes.
 Its surface, on the other hand, is calmed most of the year, which propitiates the enjoyment of simple and double immersion in its diving points.

 Casa de la Música